-Three transformation specialists share insights that can help transformation leaders take a more strategic path when it comes to the core and customisation, and how a “platform-first” approach ultimately helps build a competitive advantage.
+Three transformation specialists share insights that can help transformation leaders take a more strategic path when it comes to the core and customization, and how a “platform-first” approach ultimately helps build a competitive advantage.

-Technical debt—such as heavily customised, difficult-to-maintain ERP code—can be one of the biggest limiting factors when it comes to enabling a truly agile business.
+Technical debt—such as heavily customized, difficult-to-maintain ERP code—can be one of the biggest limiting factors when it comes to enabling a truly agile business.
 But companies can take a “clean ERP” approach and support the “built to evolve” Kinetic Enterprise™—an intelligent, cloud-enabled enterprise capable of responding at the pace of disruption.

 Strategic, connected – two traits of a ‘clean’ ERP, and one of four pillars of a kinetic enterprise.
 For Chip Kleinheksel, principal, Deloitte Consulting LLP, a clean ERP means companies are highly strategic about what they bring into the core – and are keen on leveraging cloud-based platforms – to drive agility.

 With one-system environments a thing of the past, a clean ERP will allow a company to be equally clean in connected landscapes.
 Says Chris Hott, senior manager, Deloitte Consulting LLP, “it’s the place where companies capture their most critical systems, and are then "clean" about how they connect all the other systems … being well-documented and thoughtful about how they interact and interplay.”
 That, Hott offers, will make the system fast and allow companies to add and subtract applications as necessary.

 Mike Cordin, senior manager, Deloitte Consulting LLP, offers that a clean ERP’s integration capabilities allow companies to make full use of edge systems.
 “It gives that adaptability and cleaner view for the future of how they will use those edge systems, getting the most out of them, rather than making all those updates and customizations within the core.”